pkiraly/pkiraly.github.io/_posts/2016-05-11-a-spark-trick.md

     runSpark "1"
     ...

-See full file at https://github.com/pkiraly/europeana-qa-spark/blob/master/scala/merge-uniqueness.sh.
-The full Scala class is available here: https://github.com/pkiraly/europeana-qa-spark/blob/master/scala/src/main/scala/MergeUniqueness.scala.
+See full file at [merge-uniqueness.sh](https://github.com/pkiraly/europeana-qa-spark/blob/master/scala/merge-uniqueness.sh).
+The full Scala class is available here: [MergeUniqueness.scala]( https://github.com/pkiraly/europeana-qa-spark/blob/master/scala/src/main/scala/MergeUniqueness.scala).

 If you have any idea about the hibernated state of Spark, how to prevent it, or you can suggest me a more elegant solution for the problem, please let me know.